-The cheapest color laser printers are available for a few hundred dollars, about the same price as a mid-range inkjet or monochrome laser printer, and they blend the speed and sharpness of the latter with the color options of the former.
+The cheapest color laser printers are available for a few hundred dollars, about the same price as a mid-range color inkjet printer or black-and-white laser printer, and blend the speed and sharpness of the latter with the color options of the former.
 Cheap color laser printers cost less than the best office color laser printers, but the trade-off is somewhat lesser print quality, especially when it comes to photos.

 Cheap color laser printers also have lower duty cycles than the best color laser printers, meaning they are rated to print fewer pages per month (and exceeding that rating can void your warranty).
 Paper handling is also less robust.
 While all of that means that cheap color laser printers aren't the best choice for a busy workplace, they are an economical option for personal, home office or small office use.

 TheBrother HL-3140CW (Est. $250) is among the best color laser printers in this class.
 It avoids the pitfalls of most cheapie printers.
 It's fast (19 pages per minute) and prints nice-looking text and graphics.
 Owners say it's super-easy to set up and use.

 It even includes built-in Wi-Fi and Wi-Fi Direct (which usually costs extra on pricier laser printers), so you can print wirelessly from your computer, smartphone or tablet.
 With a good-sized 250-sheet paper tray plus single-sheet manual feed, this makes an ideal printer for personal use or a home office, or even as a shared printer for small workgroups.